-According to the description of Chinese Medicine, the 5 elements in Nature and their corresponding organs (Fire/Heart, Earth/Digestive system, Metal/Lungs and Large Intestines, Water/Kidneys and Wood/Liver) are always interconnected, however each season underlies certain qualities over others.
-Metal is the element of Fall and its corresponding organs, the Lungs and the Large intestine, connects us with the value that we draw in from the process of receiving and letting go.
+According to the description of Chinese Medicine, the 5 elements in Nature and their corresponding organs (Fire/Heart, Earth/Digestive system, Metal/Lungs, and Large Intestines, Water/Kidneys and Wood/Liver) are always interconnected, however each season underlies certain qualities over others.
+Metal is the element of Fall and its corresponding organs, the Lungs, and the Large intestine connects us with the value that we draw in through the process of receiving and letting go.
 Think of Metal as in the minerals that form the latticework that supplies the inner structural strength of our bones.
 This latticework must be at once solid, yet fluid so our inner matrix supports growth without confining it.
 Like the sap of trees, Autumn invites us to move in and downward to connect with the medicine that we carry in our bones, the structural gift of our precious metals.
 It is through feeling and understanding our self-worth that we can recognize the value and uniqueness of all beings around and in us, namely animals, plants, people and minerals and share and receive our and their medicine.

 This season is also a reminder of the quality of value that we invite in such as the air that we breathe, the food that we eat and the thoughts that we think or allow in from the “outside” world.
-By way of connecting with what is of value we too have a chance to connect with all that feels unclear within us and that has lost its essential worth.
+By way of connecting with what is of value, we too have a chance to connect with all that feels unclear within us and that has lost its essential worth.
 Fall is an inviting season for us to let down the mask and begin (or continue) to relinquish those aspects of self that may now serve as compost for re-membering who we truly are.
 Moving into this layer of awareness may inspire questions such as: